 However, many IP cameras are installed in a home and only travel a few feet/meters to the nearest computer.
 In short, an IP camera doesn't need a local recording device because the signal can be sent over the Internet or with a Wi-Fi connection.

 What Is Camera Software Used for?

-Most people and business use camera software to connect their cameras to their computers or their Smartphones.
+Most people and businesses use camera software to connect their cameras to their computers or their Smartphones.
 This is often cheaper than buying dedicated recording hardware.
-The camera and its software is usually used to monitor camera feeds that are live, and to records them onto a hard drive or to the Cloud.
+The camera and its software are usually used to monitor camera feeds that are life, and to records them onto a hard drive or to the Cloud.

 How Do You Pick the Best Security Camera Software?

 In most cases, the best software is simply the software that works with your cameras, and that offers all the functions you need.
 Compatibility is the first concern, but you also want it to work well with your device.
 For example, if your cameras have a zoom function, but your software doesn't allow zooming, then that piece of software is not the best one for you.

 For example, if you are using Linux, then you want Linux security camera software.
 And, some people insist that their software allows them to monitor their cameras from their Smartphones.
 The great thing about free security camera software is that you can test it out first without the risk of losing your money.

 If You Need to Edit Your Videos, Which Is the Best Video Editor?

 Exporting or downloading content from your camera software is a messy job.
 You often need a good video editor and trimmer to make your video clips usable.